 be.

-To easily navigate to some directories within activated virtualenv
+To easily navigate to some directories within activated virtualenv I have a

 couple of bash aliases defined: